Preid22/V2Cruciverbalism/notes.md

 ---

-    * The function generateClueArray takes in an object (puzzle, written as clues in the func) and returns an array of objects, each with two properties; clueString and num (the corresponding first cell number.)
+  **generateClueArray** takes in an object (puzzle, written as clues in the func) and returns an array of objects, each with two properties; clueString and num (the corresponding first cell number.)
 This array is formed using .map().
 Because .map() outputs an array we return clues.map().
 The function run on each element by .map iterates over the array of clue strings ("1.
 Attention getter") and at each one declares vars num and clueString, .splits the clue arg and assigns those to num and clueString via de-structuring.
 Then, an object containing properties num and clueString is returned which outputs with the necessary vals.

 A function that takes in the CW JSON and outputs an array containing objects that have fields for num and clueString function generateClueArray(clues){